-Aromatherapy is used to calm, uplift, de-stress and invigorate, and in this way, helps the body to help itself, to regain health and wellbeing.
+Aromatherapy is the most wonderful way to calm, uplift, de-stress and invigorate our mind, body and spirit.
+It helps the body to help itself, to maintain and regain health and wellbeing.

-Aromatherapy massage is a multi-sensory experience, involving touch, sound as well as the wonderful smell of essential oils to facilitate a deep state of relaxation.
+Aromatherapy massage is a multisensory experience, involving touch, sound as well as the wonderful smell of essential oils to facilitate a deep state of relaxation.
 The body responds to touch and the mind associates certain aromas with specific emotions and memories, and both these aspects combined can induce deep relaxation and a feeling of well-being.

 The use of essential oils specifically blended to suit the client’s needs is an important part of the process: essential oils come from plants, they are completely natural, and have a range of powerful properties.
 The qualified aromatherapist is trained to understand which oils will be suited to help each person, and how to blend them to best effect.

 Aromatherapy is holistic: this means that it approaches the client as a whole person, not just the part that may be hurting, and finds a blend of essential oils and a treatment approach that is unique to the person’s needs, including the spiritual, emotional, mental as well as physical aspects of their health, because they are so interrelated.